 - some projects are simply too large for the Trust to consider.

 - in times of exceptionally high demand for funding, we have to turn down a small number of applications due to a lack of funds.

-The Trustees will consider only one application, per year for a grant, in order that the Trust can assist as many groups and individuals as possible.
+The Trustees will consider only one application, per year for a grant, in order that the Trust can assist as many groups as possible.

 The Trust also offers The Peter Sell Award.
-This is an annual award of up to £5,000 given to a Scout or Guide group(s) with the aim of the award to widen engagement in the Scout or Guide movement.
-The Peter Sell Annual Award is intended to cover something different to the normal range of grants made by The Leslie Sell Charitable Trust.
+This is an award of up to a total of £5,000 given to a Scout or Guide group(s) with the aim of the award to widen engagement in the Scout or Guide movement.
+The Peter Sell Award is intended to cover something different to the normal range of grants made by The Leslie Sell Charitable Trust.
 Further information on the award criteria can be found under The Peter Sell Award heading.